zboxfs/zbox/CONTRIBUTING.md

 ## Code of Conduct

 In all Zbox-related forums, we follow the [Code of Conduct](CODE_OF_CONDUCT.md).
-For escalation or moderation issues please contact Bo (support@zbox.io).
+For escalation or moderation issues please contact us (support@zbox.io).